Get the support your nonprofit needs

 At the end of the program, we make sure to document all work before the handover.

-For design projects, we’ll organize all design assets and, if applicable, guide you through how to maintain the build-out low/no-code product and make changes in the future.
+Your student team will organize and deliver all design and research assets and, if applicable, guide you through how to maintain the build-out low/no-code website product to make edits in the future.

 How does Develop for Good source top tech talent?

 Each and every one of the student and mentor volunteers matched to your project team is carefully evaluated by our management team.
 First, our Product Leads manually review each candidate's application materials and score them across Technical, Passion, Resilience, and Leadership categories.
 Candidates who pass this evaluation are fed into our in-house matching algorithm.
-Our proprietary algorithm ensures that your project is matched with an optimal team of volunteers who have the technical ability and intrinsic passion to bring your product to life.
+Taking into account your constraints and preferences, our proprietary algorithm matches your project with the best-fit candidates from our talent pool based on technical and social impact interest compatibility.
+The skills of your volunteer student team will be based on the technologies you selected in the services menu of your project proposal application.

-If your project team experiences re-staffing or additional staffing needs throughout the 16 weeks, Develop for Good is happy to provide available new talent as needed for free.
+If your project team experiences re-staffing or additional staffing needs throughout the 16 weeks, Develop for Good is happy to provide available new talent as needed for free upon request.
+Requests for contributors with skills outside of what is listed in our services menu may or may not be feasible.

 What can I expect from this program?

-We directly recruit some of the most talented, high-potential university tech students in the world for your project.
-Our students are the cream of the crop, and are target technical recruits for both large tech companies and rising startups alike.
+We directly recruit some of the most talented, diverse, and high-potential university product and design students in the world for your project.
+Additionally, many of our industry professional mentors hail from Fortune 500 companies and rising startups.

-At the same time, all of the members of our project teams are part-time student volunteers, who are likely also juggling coursework, internships, or other commitments.
-Rest-assured, we require each student to allot 5-10 hours of work per week for your project by signed agreement.
+At the same time, all members of our project teams are either part-time college student volunteers or part-time industry professional volunteers.
+That said, our volunteers are likely juggling other high-priority commitments, including coursework, internships, full-time jobs, and personal matters.
+Although we require our students to allot 5-10 hours and mentors 1-2 hours of work per week to your project by signed agreement, we instruct our volunteers to proactively communicate to you and each other about unavoidable conflicts that may arise during the engagement.

 How is my project proposal reviewed and scoped?